The Rocky Horror Show: U.S. productions

-1978 Jericho production
+1970s to 2000s

+From January to March 1985, a regional production of The Rocky Horror Show opened at the Westport Playhouse in St. Louis, Missouri.
+Produced by Wesley Van Tassel and directed by Fred Goodson, the show featured Wendy O. Williams as Magenta.
+The cast also included Jeffrey Griglak (Frank), Austin Murphy (Brad), Terri Sorenson (Janet), James Killion (Riff-Raff), Peggy Taphorn (Columbia), Lee Raines (Rocky), Scott Harlan (Eddie/Dr. Scott) and James Paul (Narrator).
+The show earned good reviews; Joe Pollack of the St. Louis Post-Dispatch called it "one of the finest productions in the theater's history," highlighting Fred Goodson's direction, the ensemble's vocal performances, and the interactive audience participation.
-In December 1978, the musical was staged for an eleven night run at the Westbury Music Festival in Jericho, New York.
-This was the second official production in the US after the 1975 Broadway production, and after the film's release.

-The cast featured Justin Ross as Frank-N-Furter, Kristen Meadows as Janet Weiss, Stephan Burns as Brad Majors, Richard Casper as Riff-Raff, Diane Duncan as Magenta and Trixie, the Westbury Popcorn Girl (a version of The Usherette), Kitty Preston as Columbia, Robert Zanfini as Eddie and Dr. Scott, Michael Hawke as Rocky Horror, Randolph Walker as The Narrator.
+In December 1978, the musical was staged for eleven nights at the Westbury Music Festival in Jericho, New York.
+The cast featured Justin Ross as Frank, Kristen Meadows as Janet, Stephan Burns as Brad, Richard Casper as Riff-Raff, Diane Duncan as Magenta and Trixie, the Westbury Popcorn Girl (a version of The Usherette), Kitty Preston as Columbia, Robert Zanfini as Eddie and Dr. Scott, Michael Hawke as Rocky, Randolph Walker as The Narrator.
+A North America tour in 1980 cast featured Frank Gregory as Frank, Marcia Mitzman as Janet, Frank Piergo as Brad, Pendleton Brown as Riff Raff, Lorelle Brina as Magenta, Meghan Duffy as Trixie, C. J. Critt as Columbia, Kim Milford as Rocky, and Steve Lincoln as the Narrator.

-During the first night, the audience called back to the actors, as they did with the film.
-The cast were unsure how to react.
-Despite the unexpected heckling, the show was a success.

-1980 North American production

-The Rocky Horror Show toured North America.
-The cast featured Frank Gregory as Frank-N-Furter, Marcia Mitzman as Janet, Frank Piergo as Brad, Pendleton Brown as Riff Raff, Lorelle Brina as Magenta, Meghan Duffy as Trixie, C. J. Critt as Columbia, Kim Milford as Rocky, and Steve Lincoln as the Narrator.

-2000 Broadway revival

-The Rocky Horror Show had a longer revival on Broadway from October 2000 to January 2002 at the Circle in the Square Theatre and featured Tom Hewitt (later Terrence Mann) as Frank-N-Furter, Alice Ripley as Janet, Jarrod Emick (also Luke Perry) as Brad, Raúl Esparza (later Sebastian Bach) as Riff Raff, Joan Jett as Columbia/Usherette (later Ana Gasteyer), Lea DeLaria (later Jason Wooten) as Eddie/Dr. Scott, and Daphne Rubin-Vega as Magenta.
+A Broadway revival ran from October 2000 to January 2002 at the Circle in the Square Theatre, directed by Christopher Ashley, featured Tom Hewitt (later Terrence Mann) as Frank, Alice Ripley as Janet, Jarrod Emick (also Luke Perry) as Brad, Raúl Esparza (later Sebastian Bach) as Riff Raff, Joan Jett (later Ana Gasteyer) as Columbia/Usherette, Lea DeLaria as Eddie/Dr. Scott, and Daphne Rubin-Vega as Magenta.
+The Narrator was Dick Cavett (with replacements including Kate Clinton, Gilbert Gottfried, TV hosts Sally Jesse Raphael, Robin Leach, Dave Holmes and Jerry Springer, magicians Penn & Teller, and columnist Cindy Adams.
+Following 9/11, ticket sales fell sharply.
+The revival received nominations for four Tony Awards including best revival of a musical.

-From October 2001 to January 2002, several guest celebrities played the Narrator role normally performed by Dick Cavett (Kate Clinton took over for a week while Cavett was on vacation), including Gilbert Gottfried, Sally Jesse Raphael, Robin Leach, magicians Penn & Teller, New York Post columnist Cindy Adams, MTV personality Dave Holmes, and talk show host Jerry Springer.
-It is suggested that the revival, like other shows running at the time, closed early because of financial losses during the time following 9/11: Rubin-Vega recalled, "It went from full house to practically two people."
-The revival was nominated for the following Tony Awards: Best Actor: Tom Hewitt; Best Costume Designer: David C. Woolard; Best Director: Christopher Ashley; and Best Musical Revival.